Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Privacy Concerns

 Privacy concerns differ notably.
-A living trust offers privacy because it bypasses the probate process, keeping asset distribution details private.
+A living trust offers privacy by bypassing the probate process, keeping asset distribution details private.
 A living will, however, becomes part of the public record during a medical emergency or at the time of death, meaning the specified medical preferences could be accessed publicly.

 Costs And Time

 Costs and time commitment also vary.
 Establishing a living trust generally involves higher initial costs and time due to legal fees and complexities in transferring assets.
-However, it could save time and money in the long run by avoiding probate.
-On the other hand, creating a living will usually involves fewer costs and less complexity, but it doesn’t offer the same long-term financial benefits as a living trust.
+However, avoiding probate could save time and money in the long run.
+On the other hand, creating a living will usually involve fewer costs and less complexity, but it doesn’t offer the same long-term financial benefits as a living trust.

 When To Choose A Living Trust